Dendroidal Segal spaces and infinity-operads: Segal pre-operads

 \begin{proof} One sees easily from the explicit description of $\gamma_!$ given by the pushouts \eqref{descriptleftadj} that, for any tree $T$ above $\eta$, the map $\gamma_!(X)(T)\To\gamma_!(Y)(T)$ is injective.
 For any tree $T$ which has a non trivial automorphism in $\Omega$, there is no map from $T$ to $\eta$.
 As, for such a tree $T$, we have $\gamma_!(X)(T)=X(T)$, it is clear that the map $\gamma_!(X)\To\gamma_!(Y)$ is a normal monomorphism. \end{proof}

 \begin{prop} Let $I$ be the set of maps

 for any tree $T$ \emph{with at least one vertex}, and for any integer $n\geq 0$, together with the map $\varnothing\To\eta$.
-Then $I$ generates the class of normal monomorphisms of Segal pre-operads (as a saturated class).
-In other words, the smallest class of maps in $\preoper$ which is closed under pushout, transfinite composition and retract, and which contains $I$, is the class of normal monomorphisms. \end{prop}
+Then the smallest class of maps in $\preoper$ which is closed under pushouts, transfinite compositions and retracts, and which contains $I$, is the class of normal monomorphisms. \end{prop}

-\begin{proof} Let us call \emph{$I$-cofibrations} the elements of the smallest class of maps which contains $I$ and is closed under pushout, transfinite composition, and retract.
+\begin{proof} Let us call \emph{$I$-cofibrations} the elements of the smallest class of maps which contains $I$ and is closed under pushouts, transfinite compositions, and retracts.

 If $T$ is a tree with at least one vertex, then, for any integer $n\geq 0$, the evaluation of the map

 at $\eta$ is bijective, so that, by virtue of Lemma \ref{lemma:leftadjnormmono}, its image by $\gamma_!$ is a normal monomorphism.
 Hence any map in $I$ is a normal monomorphism of Segal pre-operads.
 Therefore, any $I$-cofibration is a normal monomorphism.